Pathfinding Quantum Simulations of Neutrinoless Double-Beta Decay: Monte Carlo Method for Determining the Variant Count

 By focusing on the lepton number observable and evaluating this expected absolute error for a wide set of possible numbers of variants, we settled on using $64$ variants with $150$ shots each for circuits run on Forte Enterprise.
 This choice was not made solely based on the expected absolute error calculation but also incorporated previous experiments with the DNL error mitigation method to select among the possible variant counts that were predicted to have a good performance.

-We note that the the actual number of variants used was higher (see Section~\ref{sec:implementation_and_optimization}) as we ended up being able to allocate additional system time for this project beyond the original estimate.
+We note that the the actual number of variants used was higher (see Results) as we ended up being able to allocate additional system time for this project beyond the original estimate.